barbazul/1kfa/mod_guide_player.md

 When playing in Heroic Mode, you may look through the cards of your *exhaustion pile* at any time.

+# Mini-games

+## Corner-matching Mini-games

+Some moves can be resolved by laying out Deckahedron cards into certain shapes such that the the Chinese Zodiac symbols on the corners match up.

+During corner-matching mini-games, the corner symbols of Wound and Blessing cards are *special*.
+The Blessing cards have a "dragon" symbol, which is *wild* -- it matches all other symbols except for the "goat" symbols on the Wound cards.
+The corners of Wound cards show the "goat" symbol, which does not match any other symbol, not even itself.

+### Pick Locks

+In the Pick Locks mini-game, the player attempting the move must draw three cards from the top of their Deckahedron and put them down on the table, face-up.

+They must then arrange the cards corner-to-corner in a line such that the touching corners show the exact same symbol.

+`TODO: illustration of Pick Locks mini-game`

+At any time during the mini-game, they may put one of the cards into their Exhaustion pile (Stamina is lost to mental exhaustion) and replace it with a new card from the top of their Deckahedron.
+The play may do this as many times as they like.

+While the player is attempting the mini-game, play continues at the table, with other players making moves and time moving forward in the world while the character concentrates on their lockpicking task.

+At any point in the mini-game, the player can abandon the attempt, and the result shall be interpreted as though they flipped an ✗.

+### Fundamental Magic

+`TODO: illustration of Fundamental Magic mini-game`

+The Fundamental Magic mini-game works the same as the Pick Locks mini-game, except that the player starts with 4 cards and must create a "box" shape.

 # The Pursuit Mini-game

 When dangerous foes are chasing the PCs, use these rules to determine what happens.

 When a player first declares that they are going to Bravely Run Away

+`TODO: finish`

  * Starting player declares
  * Other players declare whether their character joins